Communication stack

 SID remapping requires YOS >= 2.8.5, BL (embl) >= 2.9.0, and SWTools >= 4.0.0.

 By default, each service protocol uses a well-known SID (see table above).
-With SID remapping, a computed offset is added to all remapped services on the configured interface.
-The offset is derived from the protoconf configuration word as:
+With SID remapping, a fixed offset is added to service SIDs on the configured interface.
+The offset is stored in bits 8-28 of the protoconf configuration word:

 The effective SID for a remapped service becomes: